oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 identified by the Producer receiving the response.

-When publishing an OpenC2 request, the Producer can use the `to` field as a filter to provide finer-grained control over which Consumers should process any particular message than is provided by the MQTT Topic Structure and Client subscriptions.
+When publishing an OpenC2 request, the Producer can use the `to` field as a filter to provide finer-grained control than is provided by the MQTT Topic Structure and Client topic subscriptions over which Consumers should process any particular message.